Skip to content

 III.
 Execution-Based Scoring (The Lab Verdict)

-• The Verdict: The score is derived from the physical side effects of the answer.
+• The Verdict: The capability score (execution_success_rate) is derived from the physical side effects of the answer in the Shadow Realm.
 A model that produces elegant but non-functional code is penalized; a model that produces concise, functional code is promoted to a higher tier.

-IV.
-Standardized Golden Sets
+V. Standardized Golden Sets

 The Riddle utilizes a library of "Golden Truths"—standardized datasets curated by the Magus to represent the unique environment of the Sepulcher.